kiniamit/starter-hugo-research-group/content/authors/MohamedWiemMkaouer/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Research interests software refactoring and quality.
-Started @ RIT: Fall 2016
+Started at RIT: Fall 2016
 Home Country: TUNISIA

 Family: Wife and 2 children